Materials list for Beginners Watercolour Class

 PAINT

 Paint comes in two grades: student or professional.
-If you can afford it, buy a small set of professional paints.
-Then build your supplies gradually.
-You should shop around for the best price.
-Online Art Stores have special offers from time to time, it can save a lot of money to compare prices online.
+Some people feel more relaxed using less expensive paints… however as these paints are less strongly pigmented, you can use them up more quickly.
+So it’s swings and roundabouts!
+Professional paints are highly pigmented and last a long time.
+You can start with just 8 colours, and then build your supplies gradually.
+Some suggestions are below.
+It is usually worthwhile to shop around for the best price.
+Online Art Stores have special offers from time to time, which can save a lot of money.
 You can also buy art materials from Broad Canvas in Oxford, and Hobbycraft in Botley.

-• If you can push the boat out a bit further, then instead of Daniel Smith Essentials Set of 6, you could buy Golden : Qor : Watercolour Paint : Introductory Set of 12 Colours : 5ml Tubes.
+If you can push the boat out a bit further, then instead of Daniel Smith Essentials Set of 6, you could buy Golden : Qor : Watercolour Paint : Introductory Set of 12 Colours : 5ml Tubes.
 These are wonderful paints and will set you up well.
 This set includes Payne’s Grey, Burnt Sienna and Pthalo Green (Blue Shade).
-It does not include Opera Pink or Neutral Tint.

 PAper

-You will need cheap paper for warmups, and good quality paper for paintings.
-100% cotton paper will give you the best results.
+You will need cheaper paper for exercises and warmups, and good quality 100% cotton paper for paintings.
 “Blocks” (gummed on all sides) give you the best painting experience, but are a little more expensive than pads (gummed one end only).
-You may also want to buy an “inbetween” quality of paper, I recommend Bockingford (item 3 below).
-If you already have Daler Rowney Aquafine, this will be your inbetween paper.

 Brushes